dburger/algorithms/pascals-triangle/README.md

 ## Hints

 1. This is pretty mechanical.
-If they asked you to generate just one row you could use the formulate for combinations.
+If they asked you to generate just one row you could use the formula for combinations.
 Here since they are asking you for everything it is just as fast to directly build the triangle.

 ## Solutions